Photometry (astronomy): Differential photometry

 Differential photometry is the simplest of the calibrations and most useful for time series observations.
 When using CCD photometry, both the target and comparison objects are observed at the same time, with the same filters, using the same instrument, and viewed through the same optical path.
 Most of the observational variables drop out and the differential magnitude is simply the difference between the instrument magnitude of the target object and the comparison object (∆Mag = C Mag – T Mag).
 This is very useful when plotting the change in magnitude over time of a target object, and is usually compiled into a light curve.

 Surface photometry

 For spatially extended objects such as galaxies, it is often of interest to measure the spatial distribution of brightness within the galaxy rather than simply measuring the galaxy's total brightness.
 An object's surface brightness is its brightness per unit solid angle as seen in projection on the sky, and measurement of surface brightness is known as surface photometry.
 A common application would be measurement of a galaxy's surface brightness profile, meaning its surface brightness as a function of distance from the galaxy's center.
 For small solid angles, a useful unit of solid angle is the square arcsecond, and surface brightness is often expressed in magnitudes per square arcsecond.
+The diameter of galaxies are often defined by the size of the 25th magnitude isophote in the blue B-band.

+Forced photometry

+In forced photometry, measurements are conducted at a specified location rather than for a specified object.
+It is "forced" in the sense that a measurement can be taken even if there is no object visible (in the spectral band of interest) in the location being observed.
+Forced photometry allows extracting a magnitude, or an upper limit for the magnitude, at a chosen sky location.